iVisa Mobile App Online global travel documents

 ETIAS for Slovakia (coming soon)*

 ETIAS (European Travel Information and Authorization System) is not a visa.
-It is a mandatory electronic pre-travel authorization for visa-exempt travelers entering Slovakia and the broader Schengen Area.
-It is designed to enhance security by pre-screening travelers before they arrive at the border.
+It's a pre-travel authorization that will be required for visa-exempt travelers entering Slovakia and the Schengen Area.

 *We currently don’t offer this visa.